Rahulsharma0810/notes-rvsharma-com/LLM/MCP Server.md

 - Agent Ecosystem Support.

-You Can think this for example you want create a Travel Planning agent.
+You Can think this for example you want create a Travel Planning agent, For Example you would like to go let's Singapore.

+The Agent First Check interact with Weather API, It found best weather for vacation, then it go flights API for price searches and then to Hotels API